 In Europe, the new regulation on serialization was made applicable on the 9th of February 2019.
 The objective of this system is to enable the identification and authentication of medicines guaranteed by an end-to-end verification of the supply chain of all medication.

 However, in Europe, with the new Falsified Medicines Regulation (FMD), pharmaceutical companies will have to send the serial numbers of each medicine to a European hub.
 Then, these will be sent to the national databases of each country in which the drug is marketed.
-The hub is therefore the guarantee for the interoperability between all these databases and is a central authority, moving thus away from the principle of decentralization provided by the blockchain.
+The hub is, therefore, the guarantee for the interoperability between all these databases and is a central authority, moving thus away from the principle of decentralization provided by the blockchain.

 Through the use of blockchain, the drug journey can become more secure and streamlined.
 Every delivery can be tracked, with the delivery driver traced through biometric measures.
-Every checkpoint involving the drug is recorded and traced via biometric measures, 2D barcode scans or sensor technology.
+Every checkpoint involving the drug is recorded and tracked via biometric measures, 2D barcode scans or sensor technology.
 As the drug is tracked from creation to patient, the whole of the drug journey becomes seamless, accurate, audited and secure.